 Directions:

-1. Cook the fettuccine in a pot of salted boiling water according to package instructions until al dente.
-Reserve 1 cup of pasta water and drain the pasta.
+- Cook the fettuccine in salted water like the package say until al dente.
+Save 1 cup of pasta water then drain.

 Tips and Variations: